ansys/pyturbowizard/Documentation/ConfigFile.md

       "parametricstudy": "study_01"
     },
 ```
+**Notes:**
+- If the section 'functions' is not defined the default functions are used.
-**Currently only the default routines are available for the setup.**
+- Currently only the default routines are available for the setup.

 ### Launch Options
 Under the section ``` launching ```, different options for launching options for Fluent can be specified, like the version, number of processes and single or double precision solver.